 Calibre Mining Corp. (individually, or collectively with its subsidiaries, as applicable, "Calibre" or the "Company") is a gold mining, mine development, and exploration company.
-The Company owns several operational open-pit and underground mines and two milling facilities (the El Limon and La Libertad mines), in Nicaragua, Central America.
-In addition to its mining operations, Calibre continues to explore and develop several concessions at its 100%-owned Eastern Borosi Gold-Silver Project ("EBP") in northeastern Nicaragua and also work with its joint venture partner, Rio Tinto Exploration ("Rio Tinto"), to explore, identify, and acquire exploration assets throughout Nicaragua with a focus on copper-gold-porphyry, skarn and epithermal precious metal systems.
+In Nicaragua, the Company owns several operational open-pit and underground mines, two milling facilities (the El Limon and La Libertad mines), and a portfolio of exploration and development opportunities that were acquired from B2Gold Corp ("B2Gold") in 2019.
+In addition to its mining operations in Nicaragua, Calibre continues to explore and develop several concessions at its 100%-owned Eastern Borosi Gold-Silver Project ("EBP").